pl247711/All-inclusive/README.md

 ### Purpose

 All-Inclusive’s purpose is to promote diversity, equity, and inclusion in both communities and businesses/organizations in order to bring attention to the problems of marginalized communities.
-We want to increase awareness about not only explicit biases, but specifically the lesser-known unconscious biases that bleed into all aspects of life
+We want to increase awareness about not only explicit biases, but specifically the lesser-known unconscious biases that bleed into all aspects of life.

 ### The Problem and How We Solved it